evtran4/Evan-tran-codepath-prework/README.md

 Submitted by: **Evan Tran**

-**Color Randomizer** is an app that randomly changes the screen's 'background color when the Change Color button is pressed
+**Color Randomizer** is an app that randomly changes the screen's background color when the Change Color button is pressed

 Time spent: **1** hours spent in total